brightbox/docs.brightbox.com/content/reference/server-images.md

 This means that the [server type](/reference/glossary/#server_type) you choose for your server must have a disk at least as big as the `virtual_size` of your Image, or it will not fit.

+The system will fail attempts to uploaded images and snapshot servers that generate a compressed image bigger than 50GB.

 ### Username